Several military forces are fighting ISIS

 Through the end of October, the United States struck ISIS 5,473 times, compared with 1,574 strikes by other countries in the coalition, including Australia, Belgium, Canada, Denmark, France, Jordan, the Netherlands, the United Kingdom, Bahrain, Saudi Arabia, Turkey and the United Arab Emirates.

-A majority of those coalition airstrikes -- roughly 66% -- were aimed at targets in Iraq.
+A majority of coalition airstrikes – roughly 66% – were aimed at targets in Iraq.

 Much of what we know about the ongoing coalition air war in Iraq and Syria comes from the U.S. military through its own accounting.
-Airstrikes are conducted through Central Command
+Airstrikes are conducted through Central Command, known as CENTCOM.

 It’s hard to know exactly how much each nation other than the United States is contributing to the air campaign to defeat ISIS.
 That’s because each country reports what it’s doing differently and on different timetables.